miggyyboi/Job-Board/README.md

-# Job Board (Under extensive development/progress)
+# Job Board

-Search specific jobs - A practice project.
+Search specific jobs.
 With Pagination, Bookmark, and Filter (Relevance/Recency) functionality.
-PS: Still under development -- some code may not be of best practice.
+PS: Some code alteration alteration will be made in the future; to perfect code readability and conciseness.

+# Features
+- Search jobs
+- Bookmark jobs (Persisted using Redux Persit)
+- Filter jobs (By relevance/recent)
+- Paginated pages

 ### Built with